baekjin-kim/Perturbation-Methods-StochasticMAB/README.md

-# On the Optimality of Perturbations in Stochastic and Adversarial Multi-armed Bandit Problems
+# On the Optimality of Perturbations in Stochastic and Adversarial Multi-armed Bandit Problems - NeurIPS 2019

 The algorithms are described and theoretically analayzed in the following work available at: https://arxiv.org/abs/1902.00610.
 ```